 This compensation or recovery of damages can cover both monetary losses (e. g. medical bills) and intangible losses such as a reduced quality of life.

-Birth injury lawsuits go to trial due to a number of reasons.
+Birth injury cases go to trial due to a number of reasons.

 For instance, if the health care provider or negligent party or parties are solely at fault but their insurance won’t acknowledge the fault of the policyholder, the case may be taken to trial to enable a judge and jury to decide if damages should be awarded and in what amounts.